Jeffrey R. Harris

 1959 NE Pacific

 campus box: 357660

-Jeffrey Harris currently serves as professor and chair of the Department of Health Services.
+Jeff Harris currently serves as professor and chair of the Department of Health Services.
 He continues as an investigator at the UW Health Promotion Research Center, which he directed from 2007 to 2015.

 His research focuses on putting prevention into practice at a scale that increases health equity and makes a difference in population health.
-Sub-areas of interest include: community-based prevention of chronic diseases, dissemination and implementation of evidence-based practices, healthy aging, and workplace health promotion.
+Sub-areas of interest include: community-based prevention of chronic diseases, COVID-19, dissemination and implementation of evidence-based practices, healthy aging, and workplace health promotion.
 His research methods include epidemiology, implementation science, and systematic review.